What is Brand Authenticity? (And How to Build It)

 Consumers are losing brand trust – they're searching for authenticity, but are coming up short.
 Here's how to win back their hearts by getting real.

 Consumers are losing faith in brands.
-Research shows brand trust is at an all-time low.
-And when your customers don’t trust you, they start looking for brands they can.
+Research shows brand trust is at an all-time low, largely due to a new generation of consumers — Gen Z and Millennials — who demand brand authenticity; something that’s not all that common today.
+When your customers don’t trust you, they start looking for brands they can.
 But it is possible to win back your place in consumers’ hearts.
 In an age of skepticism, consumers are seeking brand authenticity and purpose.
 They want to make the world better, and they’ll give their trust and brand loyalty to companies that help them do it.

 Brand authenticity refers to the degree to which a brand's marketing and messaging align with the reality of its products, values, and actions.